AwsGeek/lightsail-containers-nginx/README.md

    }

    ```
    The containers.json file describes the settings of the containers that will be launched on the container service.
-In this instance, the containers.json file describes the nginx and flask containers, the images they will use and the ports they will expose.
+In this instance, the containers.json file describes both the Nginx and Flask containers, the images the containers will use and the ports the containers will expose.
 In addition, environmental variables that specify the Flask host and port are provided.
-At runtime, Nginx will replace the placeholders in the nginx.conf file with those provided here.
+At runtime Nginx will replace the placeholder values in the nginx.conf file with the actual values provided here.

 2. Create a new file, public-endpoint.json.
 Edit the file and add the following.
 Save the file.
    ```